AlexsanderHamir/PoolX/docs/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Here's how you can help:

+1. **Report Bugs**: Open an issue with detailed reproduction steps
+2. **Feature Requests**: Suggest new features or improvements
+3. **Code Contributions**: Submit pull requests with clear descriptions
+4. **Documentation**: Help improve documentation and examples
+5. **Testing**: Add test cases or improve test coverage

+See our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Keywords**: Go object pool, generic pool, high-performance pool, memory optimization, resource management, concurrent pool, Go generics, object reuse, memory efficiency, high-throughput, low-latency, connection pool, buffer pool, sync.Pool alternative